kristian-lange-tw/JATOS_docs_v3/pages/Migrate-from-v2-to-v3.md

 ## Keep your database with the update

 The schema of the database changed from JATOS 2 to JATOS 3.
 JATOS does this automatically.
-But keep in mind that this is irreversible: once JATOS updated the database it can't be used an JATOS 2 anymore.
+But keep in mind that this is irreversible: once JATOS updated the database it can't be used in JATOS 2 anymore.
 So always back up your database in a safe place before upgrading, in case anything goes wrong.